commercetools/ui-kit/src/components/buttons/primary-action-button/README.md

 #### Description

-Primary action buttons are used for a primary action on a page.
+The PrimaryActionButton is used for a primary action on a page.
 You must also pass an ariaLabel for accessibility reasons.

 #### Usage